ResearchObject/ro-crate/docs/pages/use_cases/ldaca.md

 The LDaCA project provide access-controlled API access to data using the [Oni](https://github.com/Arkisto-Platform/oni) tool.
 Access control is important for language data as it is created by and collected from humans who have intellectual property rights over the data and some of he content may be confidential

-For example, this query looks for RO-Crates which package objects, with a conformsTo property from the Language Data Commons RO-Crate profile: <https://w3id.org/ldac/profile#Collection>.
-This demonstration this returns 10 results from a total of 27 collections on the service as of 2024-07-09 (truncated here), which can then be fetched using the url property.
+For example, this query looks for RO-Crates which package objects, with a `conformsTo` property from the Language Data Commons RO-Crate profile: <https://w3id.org/ldac/profile#Collection>.
+This demonstration returns 10 results from a total of 27 collections on the service as of 2024-07-09 (truncated here), which can then be fetched using the `url` property.